 Croatia is one of the only countries in the EU allowing US tourists to visit.
 All you have to do is present evidence of a negative COVID-19 PCR test, with a result no more than 48 hours old.
 Without a test you’ll have to quarantine for 14 days at your own expense, or for one week if you take a test within seven days of entering the country.
 Before arriving you’ll also have to fill out an online travel form with a confirmed hotel or accommodation booking.

-US travelers are also able to visit the UK but must quarantine for 14 days upon arrival.
+US travelers are also able to visit the UK but must quarantine for 14 days upon arrival and complete a passenger locator form no sooner than 48 hours before landing.
 The UK released a list of countries and territories exempt from quarantine, but of course, the US isn’t on it.
 Upon arrival you’ll have to provide UK border control with your contact details, including phone number and address in the UK where you’ll be self-isolating.
 Failure to quarantine may result in a fine of up to $1,270.
-Similarly, US citizens are allowed to travel to Ireland but must self-isolate for 14 days.
+Similarly, US citizens are allowed to travel to the Republic of Ireland but must self-isolate for 14 days and complete a public health passenger locator form.

 Back in June, Portugal got many travelers’ hopes up when it announced it would open, quarantine-free, to international travelers.
 However, when the EU announced the extension of its border closures in July, Portugal followed suit.
 Portugal has vowed to open to Portuguese-speaking countries and those with large Portuguese communities — including the United States — as long as reciprocity is granted for Portuguese citizens.
 The US’ travel ban currently remains in place for EU citizens, but if that should end, Americans would presumably be able to travel to Portugal.

 European travel rules and restrictions are changing daily.
 The best way to stay abreast of the evolving situation is to check each country’s embassy website for updates.
-But if you were dreaming back in spring of your eventual fall getaway, unfortunately, you’re going to have to wait a little longer.
+But if you were dreaming of a winter getaway, unfortunately you’re going to have to wait a little longer.